 Do You Need Speed?

-If time is of the essence and you need your gourmet coffee yesterday, then you may want to choose the Evoluo.
-If you can afford to sit back and relax, the VertuoLine may be for you.
+If time is of the essence and you need your gourmet coffee yesterday, then you may want to choose the Vertuo.
+If you can afford a few seconds more in the interest of a hotter brew, choose the Evoluo.

 Does Size Matter?